jlgrock/docker.jboss-amq/README.md

 # Introduction

 Dockerfile to build a JBoss ActiveMQ container image.
-This sits upon Apache Karaf, has integrated Apache Qpid (for AMQP) and Apache Camel inside the Message Broker (for flexible messaging), and thus gives multi-protocol, multi-language support (out of the box.
+This sits upon Apache Karaf, has integrated Apache Qpid (for AMQP) and Apache Camel inside the Message Broker (for flexible messaging), and thus gives multi-protocol, multi-language support (out of the box).

 A-MQ is embeddable and highly available.
 Currently this image acts as a stand-alone container in single-node availability.